Just Roll with It: Production

-On October 24, 2018, Disney Channel announced that it had ordered multi-camera family comedy series Just Roll with It, a hybrid television series with a mix of scripted and improvisational scenes.
-Adam Small and Trevor Moore serve as executive producers.
-The series is a production of Kenwood TV Productions.
-The series was expected to premiere in summer 2019.
-On April 26, 2019, it was announced that the series would have a special preview on June 14, 2019, before its official premiere on June 19, 2019.
-On August 28, 2019, it was announced that there would be a special interactive telecast on October 4, 2019.
-Issac Ryan Brown, Ruby Rose Turner, and Ruth Righi host the special, which includes a musical performance, with Raven-Symoné and Miranda May as guest stars.
-On September 10, 2019, it was announced that Disney Channel renewed the series for a second season and entered an overall development deal with the series' creators.
-Production of the second season began in September 2019.
-On December 6, 2021, it was reported that the second season was the last season of the series.
+Development

+On October 24, 2018, Disney Channel ordered Just Roll with It, a multi-camera family comedy combining scripted scenes with improvisational elements.
+The series was created and executive produced by Adam Small and Trevor Moore.

+Broadcast and renewal

+The first episode aired as a special preview on June 14, 2019, followed by the series' regular premiere on June 19.

+A live interactive special, Just Roll with It: You Decide Live!, aired on October 4, 2019.
+It was hosted by Issac Ryan Brown, Ruby Rose Turner, and Ruth Righi, with Raven-Symoné and Miranda May appearing as guest stars.

+Disney Channel renewed the series for a second season on September 10, 2019, and entered an overall development agreement with Small and Moore.
+Production of the second season began that month.
+In December 2021, TVLine reported that the second season had been the series' final season.